Surround sound: Low frequency effects channel

 Because the LFE channel requires only a fraction of the bandwidth of the other audio channels, it is referred to as the .1 channel; for example 5.1 or 7.1.

 The LFE channel is a source of some confusion in surround sound.
 It was originally developed to carry extremely low sub-bass cinematic sound effects (e.g., the loud rumble of thunder or explosions) on their own channel.
 This allowed theaters to control the volume of these effects to suit the particular cinema's acoustic environment and sound reproduction system.
 Independent control of the sub-bass effects also reduced the problem of intermodulation distortion in analog movie sound reproduction.

 In the original movie theater implementation, the LFE was a separate channel fed to one or more subwoofers.
 Home replay systems, however, may not have a separate subwoofer, so modern home surround decoders and systems often include a bass management system that allows bass on any channel (main or LFE) to be fed only to the loudspeakers that can handle low-frequency signals.
 The salient point here is that the LFE channel is not the subwoofer channel; there may be no subwoofer and, if there is, it may be handling a good deal more than effects.

 Some record labels such as Telarc and Chesky have argued that LFE channels are not needed in a modern digital multichannel entertainment system.
 They argue that, given loudspeakers that have low-frequency response to 30 Hz, all available channels have a full-frequency range and, as such, there is no need for an LFE in surround music production, because all the frequencies are available in all the main channels.
 These labels sometimes use the LFE channel to carry a height channel.
 The label BIS Records generally uses a 5.0 channel mix.

 Channel notation

 Channel notation indicates the number of discrete channels encoded in the audio signal, not necessarily the number of channels reproduced for playback.
 The number of playback channels can be increased by using matrix decoding.
-The number of playback channels may also differ from the number of speakers used to reproduce them if one or more channels drives a group of speakers.
+The number of playback channels may also differ from the number of speakers used to reproduce them if one or more channels drive a group of speakers.
 Notation represents the number of channels, not the number of speakers.

-The first digit in "5.1" is the number of full-range channels.
-The ".1" reflects the limited frequency range of the LFE channel.
+The first digit in 5.1 is the number of full-range channels.
+The .1 reflects the limited frequency range of the LFE channel.